Home

 Care, Relationality, and Ethical Learning in Human and Multispecies Contexts

-I am also a writer.
-My current book project is Following Olive (working title), a creative non-fiction exploration of human-dog relationships, care and ethical responsibility, represented by Cooke McDermid Literary Agency.
+She is also a writer.
+Her current book project, Following Olive (working title), represented by CookeMcDermid Literary Management, is a creative nonfiction exploration of human–dog relationships, care, and ethical responsibility.

 Recent Media